School Choice and Blackbaud Software

 While these programs offer additional support for families and may encourage a broader range of private school applicants, some schools find their state’s program requirements and restrictions at odds with the school’s mission, pedagogy, and priorities.
 Concerns include:

-- Some schools report extensive paperwork and months-long payment delays, resulting in less initial operating revenue.
+- Some schools report extensive paperwork and months-long payment delays, resulting in less initial operating revenue and heavier workloads in the business office.

-- Regulations and standardization may jeopardize the programs and curricula that make each private school unique.
+- Regulations and standardization may open schools up to more stringent government oversight, potentially jeopardizing the programs and curricula that make each private school unique.

 The National Association of Independent Schools (NAIS) offers a list of considerations about participation.